aahmedyusuf/Trade-Inc/README.md

-# React + Express + Heroku deployment template

-Just a template to get started.
+# Trade-Inc
 # Get started

 - Run "npm install" in root and in client folder
-- Run cd /client & "npm start" to run the frontend.
-- Run node server.js in root to start backend
+- npm run dev in root folder to start both front end and backend together.

-# Prerequisites

-1. node.js.

 # Deploy to heroku
-- $ git init
-- $ heroku create my-project
-- $ heroku login
 - $ git push heroku master